sushma110396/kueue-node-capacity-admission/docs/benchmark.md

 This models a workload burst in which infeasible workloads arrive before runnable workloads and compete for the same ClusterQueue quota.

+The following example illustrates the scheduler behavior using the representative 30 infeasible / 30 runnable workload mix.
+The benchmark charts compare results across all benchmark scenarios.

 ## Representative Result (30 Infeasible / 30 Runnable)
 ### Baseline Scheduler (Node Capacity-Aware Admission Disabled)